cyralinc/terraform-provider-cyral/cyral/core/README.md

 translation from API to Terraform schema and vice-versa.

 Use the files below as examples to create your own implementation.
-It is advised that you follow the same naming convention for all the files to simplify future code changes.
+It is advised that you create a sing follow the same naming convention for all the files to simplify future code changes.

 ### model.go